Lily Flagg: Celebrations

 The citizens of Huntsville, Alabama, request the pleasure of your presence at a reception to be given at the Monte Sano Hotel, on Wednesday, June 29, at half-past 8 o'clock in honour of General S. H. Moore, W. E. Matthews, Esq., Captain Milton Humes, and Mr. L. C. Goddell.

-This reception was a splendid affair, to be sure.
-The Monte Sano Hotel was a fine modern establishment—having just been built in 1887—which hosted in its day such famous people as Helen Keller, the Vanderbilt family, and the Astor family.
+This reception was an affair, to be sure.
+The Monte Sano Hotel was a modern establishment—having just been built in 1887—which hosted in its day such famous people as Helen Keller, the Vanderbilt family, and the Astor family.

 The splendor was not contained on the mountain, but continued downtown three weeks later.
 Owner Samuel Moore was so taken by the world record that he threw an additional elaborate party on July 21, 1892.
 In preparation, he painted his home a butter yellow and erected a 50-foot dancing platform at his house, but even that was not enough.
 He arranged for some of the first electric lights in the Southeast to be installed to illuminate the party through the night.
 This party was a renowned affair inviting people from as far away as Baltimore and drawing recognition there.